Skip to content

 Though various bacteria such as the Clostridium bacteria, can withstand temperatures of 100 degrees C, others can thrive in temperatures above 100 degrees Celsius in large sea depths where water doesn’t boil due to high pressure.

-Most Hyperthermophile can withstand other extreme environments such as high radiation or high acidity levels.
+Most hyperthermophiles can withstand other extreme environments such as high radiation or high acidity levels.

-The protein molecule contained in the Hyperthermophile shows hyperthermostability, which means they can keep their structural stability and still function at very high temperatures.
+The protein molecule contained in the Hyperthermophile shows hyperthermostability, which means it can keep its structural stability and still function at very high temperatures.

-These proteins are homologous to their working analogues in organisms that can survive lower temperatures.
-Most hyperthermostable protein`s low-temperature homologues are denatured in above 60 degrees Celsius.
+These proteins are homologous to their working analogs in organisms that can survive lower temperatures.
+Most hyperthermostable protein`s low-temperature homologues are denatured above 60 degrees Celsius.

 Such hyperthermostable proteins are sometimes commercially important since chemical reactions can proceed more quickly at high temperatures; hence, the Hyperthermophile can survive in temperatures above 100 degrees.